 Writing off SECA Tax

-As an independent contractor, you are responsible for paying your own Self-Employment Contributions Act, or SECA, taxes.
+As an independent contractor, you are responsible for paying your own direct sales income tax and Self-Employment Contributions Act, or SECA, taxes.
 SECA taxes include your contributions to Social Security and Medicare, and are 15.3 percent of your net income.
 SECA taxes are the self-employed version of Federal Insurance Contributions Act, or FICA, taxes that employees pay as part of mandatory payroll deduction.
 However, employers pay half of the FICA tax for their employees, but independent contractors are responsible for paying the full 15.3 percent themselves.
 Because of this, the IRS allows self-employed taxpayers to deduct half of this 15.3 percent in SECA taxes on their return.

 All expenses for travel required during the course of running your business are deductible.
 You can write off airline tickets, hotel accommodations, meals and even tips paid to porters and restaurant wait staff.
 In order to deduct these travel-related expenses, you must keep accurate records of your travel, including the date and purpose of travel.
 Also, hold onto any receipts, canceled checks or any other proof of travel you have.
 This will come in handy if the IRS takes a second, closer look at your return, as you will be able to prove that your expenses were valid.

 When you attend any conferences, pay for trade organization memberships, purchase subscriptions or take any continuing education courses pertaining to your direct sales business, you can deduct these business expenses, too.
 All of the business deductions you take will directly lower the amount of income you are able to be taxed on, which can go a long way in lowering your tax obligation come tax time.